FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/About/architecture/COTDomain.md

 # **COT Domain Model**
 The Cursor-On-Target (CoT) Event data model defines a Domain model as a system of abstractions that describes selected aspects of a sphere of knowledge for the TAK  domain)
-It's reppresented as a platform-independent model (PIM) that is independent of the specific technological platform used to implement it. the Domain model  can be translated into a XML data schema for exchanging time sensitive position of moving objects, or "what", "when", and "where" (WWW) information, between systems.
+It's represented as a platform-independent model (PIM) that is independent of the specific technological platform used to implement it. the Domain model  can be translated into a XML data schema for exchanging time sensitive position of moving objects, or "what", "when", and "where" (WWW) information, between systems.
 ![FTS COT domain Model](https://user-images.githubusercontent.com/60719165/193834333-ea041722-e3ea-46f9-9eb6-7417c19807ea.png)

 # **COT Domain Model**
 The Cursor-On-Target (CoT) Event data model defines a Domain model as a system of abstractions that describes selected aspects of a sphere of knowledge for the TAK  domain)
-It's reppresented as a platform-independent model (PIM) that is independent of the specific technological platform used to implement it. the Domain model  can be translated into a XML data schema for exchanging time sensitive position of moving objects, or "what", "when", and "where" (WWW) information, between systems.
+It's represented as a platform-independent model (PIM) that is independent of the specific technological platform used to implement it. the Domain model  can be translated into an XML data schema for exchanging time sensitive position of moving objects, or "what", "when", and "where" (WWW) information, between systems.
 ![FTS COT domain Model](https://user-images.githubusercontent.com/60719165/193834333-ea041722-e3ea-46f9-9eb6-7417c19807ea.png)

 1. # **COT Domain Model**